 Where a candidate or candidates have made a submission, under Part 13 of the Regulations for Conduct of University Examinations, that unforeseen factors may have had an impact on their performance in an examination, the internal examiners will meet to discuss the individual applications and band the seriousness of each application on a scale of 1-3 with 1 indicating minor impact, 2 indicating moderate impact, and 3 indicating very serious impact.

-Normally, this FAP meeting will take place before Part A of the meeting of the internal examiners at which the raw examination results are reviewed.
-When reaching these FAP meeting decisions on impact level, the internal examiners will take into consideration the severity and relevance of the circumstances, and the strength of the evidence.
-Examiners will also note whether all or a subset of papers were affected, being aware that it is possible for circumstances to have different levels of impact on different papers.
-The banding information will be used at Part B of the meeting of the internal examiners at which the raw examination results are reviewed and recommendations to the Finals Board are formulated regarding any action(s) to be taken in respect of each FAP.
-Further information on the procedure is provided in the Policy and Guidance for examiners, Annex C and information for students is provided at www.ox.ac.uk/students/academic/exams/guidance.
-It is very important that a candidate's FAP submission is adequately evidenced and, where appropriate, verified by their college; the University forbids the Board of Examiners from seeking any additional information or evidence.
+For Part I, normally, this FAP meeting will take place before Part A of the meeting of the internal examiners at which the examination results are reviewed.
+When reaching these Part I decisions on FAP impact level, the internal examiners will take into consideration the severity and relevance of the circumstances, and the strength of the evidence.
+Examiners will also note whether all or a subset of written papers and/or elements of coursework were affected, being aware that it is possible for circumstances to have different levels of impact on different written papers and elements of coursework.
+The banding information is used at Part B of the meeting of the Part I internal examiners at which the examination results are reviewed: in Part B a candidate's results are discussed in the light of the impact of each FAP and recommendations to the Finals Board formulated regarding any action(s) to be taken in respect of each FAP.